PGM-Lab/InferPy/README.md

 The Inference API defines the set of algorithms and methods used to perform inference in a probabilistic model $p(x,z,\theta)$ (where $x$ are the observations, $z$ the local hidden varaibles, and $\theta$ the global parameters of the model).
 More precesily, the inference problem redues to compute the posterior probability over the latent variables given a data sample $p(z,\theta|x_{train}), because by looking at these posteriors we can uncover the hidden structure in the data.
 For the running example, $p(mu|x_{train})$ tells us where the centroids of the data while $p(z_n|x_{train}$ shows us to which centroid belongs every data point.

-INFERPY inherits Edward's approach an consider approximate inference solutions,
+InferPy inherits Edward's approach an consider approximate inference solutions,

 $$ q(z,\theta) \approx p(z,\theta | x_{train})$$,

 in which the task is to approximate the posterior $p(z,\theta | x_{train})$ using a family of distritions, $q(z,\theta; \labmda)$, indexed by parameters $\lambda$.

-A probabilistic model in INFERPY should be compiled before we can access these posteriors,
+A probabilistic model in InferPy should be compiled before we can access these posteriors,

 ```python
  probmodel = ProbModel(vars = [theta,mu,sigma,z_n, x_n])